10-Academy/Modelling-and-Evaluation/README.md

 They can be positive or negative as the predicted value under or over estimates the actual value.
 Squaring the residuals, averaging the squares, and taking the square root gives us the r.m.s error.
 You then use the r.m.s. error as a measure of the spread of the y values about the predicted y value.  ![rmse](https://www.gstatic.com/education/formulas2/355397047/en/root_mean_square_deviation.svg)

 Note that the list of Evaluation metrics for both classification and regression problems is not exhaustive, there are some others that are not mentioned because they are not so common.

+## What differentiates begineers from experts
+1. Building a model that can generalize well: Experts use Cross validation to build models that can generalize well
+2. Tuning Parameters of models: Experts knows how to use hyper parameters to get the best out of models

 ## Learn More
 1. [Model Evaluation](https://blog.dominodatalab.com/model-evaluation/)